 Students may access their college information online.
-The Student Information System allows you to register online, check course seat availability, view your class schedule, grades, financial aid status, request transcripts, student account and personal information.
-To use the Student Information System, for the first time, go to the college home page at www.wmcc.edu, click on MyWMCC, select "New Users" from the "Online Resources" page and select "Enter Secure Area".
-Enter WMCC ID (college ID starting with "A" and SIS PIN (default PIN six digit date of birth, MMD-DYY).
-Upon login, you will be required to activate your EasyLogin.
-You will find your username and password by clicking the "Personal Information" tab, then select "Student EasyLogin Information".
-A link at the bottom of the screen will take you to activate/manage your EasyLogin.
+The Student Information System (SIS) allows you to register for classes, check course seat availability, view your class schedule, grades, financial aid status, request transcripts, and view your personal information.
+All accepted students will receive an email with EasyLogin information and an activation link.
 Once your EasyLogin is activated you will be able to access all college accounts with this username and password.
 Day and evening schedules are subject to change up until the day classes begin.
 If you need to change your schedule, please see your advisor.
 Grades are available online at the end of each semester.
 Please note that current semester and cumulative grade point averages (CGPA) are not recalculated until the end of each semester in August, December and May.
 If you have questions regarding the Student Information System, please contact the WMCC Helpdesk at (603) 342-3049 or wmccitsupport@ccsnh.edu.